JoseJohnen/BOT_IRC_ALTER_BROWSER/README.md

     <td>Bad Request</td>
     <td>This code indicates that the middleware receive from the server the answer than it would not process the request due to something the server considered to be a client error.
 The reason is typically due to malformed request syntax, invalid request message framing, or deceptive request routing.

-Clients that receive this response should expect that repeating the request without modification will fail with the same error.</td>
+Clients that receive this response from the middleware should expect that repeating the request without modification will fail with the same error.</td>
 </tr>
 </table>